xmake-io/xmake-docs/README.md

-circle        A new C++20 compiler armcc         ARM Compiler Version 5 of Keil MDK armclang      ARM Compiler Version 6 of Keil MDK
+circle        A new C++20 compiler armcc         ARM Compiler Version 5 of Keil MDK armclang      ARM Compiler Version 6 of Keil MDK c51           Keil development tools for the 8051 Microcontroller Architecture
 ```

 ## Supported Languages